ayushpatra11/covid-19-assignment/README.md

 # COVID-19 Assignment
-This is an assignment submission for Blue Sky Analytics, on behalf of Ayush Patra.
+This is an assignment submission for Blue Sky Analytics, by Ayush Patra.

 I have made this application using React.js.
 I have used React Hooks, React Router, Axios, React Scroll, and styled components to complete this project.

-As a bonus, I've made a live reporting section, where cases around the world are reported and the application checks to see if there has been an increase in active cases for each country.
+As a bonus, I've made a live reporting section, where cases around the world are reported and the application checks to see if there has been an increase in active cases for each country everyday.

 I have used 2 public APIs for the same, one for covid data and the other for flags.